zhuangh/CarND-LaneLines-P1/README.md

 ![alt text][image7]

 #### 5. Video is a sequence of images.
 The pipeline memorizes the images in each time step and caches the lines with a fixed size of deque data structure.
 I use it to weight the lanes to provide a more stable lanes.
 The assumption is the changes of images are continuous.

+The weight scheme is based on a weighted scheme.
+For each time step (the index in the deque).

+The most recent one get larger weight.
+We use softmax function for this flow.

 The videos can be accessed via following youtube links